c4lliope/rfcs/021-team-credential-managers/proposal.md

 necessary for authenticating with the credential manager.

 A var source's `config` may use `((vars))` to obtain its own credentials.
-This can refer to another of the named `var_source` entries, or refer to a global credential manager.
+This can use a different of the `var_source` or a global credential manager.

 ## `((var))` syntax